Desolation Angels (1982 film)

 Desolation Angels is a 1982 Australian film about three high school students who borrow a weekender house in Portsea and are terrorised by some thugs.

 It was shot in March and April 1982.

 The title is a reference to a novel written by Beat Generation author Jack Kerouac.

+In recent years the film has changed its title to 'Fair Game', not to be confused with the 1985 Australian feature film that features actress/singer Cassandra Delaney in the lead role.